Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/Christianity-vs-Love-Of-All-Humankind.md

 *Is it possible to be a good christian AND a democrat?*

 My religiously nuanced professor laughed at the comment but we all knew that said professor was not *all in* with christianity.
-If you look at American politics (the only kind I know well) the only Christians on the democrat side are nuanced whites or those from minorities.
+If you look at American politics (the only kind I know well) the only Christians on the social progress side (Democrat) are nuanced whites or those from minorities.
 In other words, outcasts of the white christian tribe.

 *"Why did Americans vote for Donald Trump in the 2016 Presidential election?
 Social scientists have proposed a variety of explanations, including economic dissatisfaction, sexism, racism, Islamophobia, and xenophobia.
 The current study establishes that, independent of these influences, voting for Trump was, at least for many Americans, a symbolic defense of the United States’ perceived Christian heritage"*